evenmark/dragabilibuddy/README.md

 - Only once instance of `Dragabilibuddy` is possible
 - `DropBuddy` can contain instances of `DragBuddy`, do not go crazy with nesting
 - Dragging near the edge of the screen does no trigger auto-scrolling
-- ALl wrapper components leave a DOM element wrapper around their children
+- All wrapper components leave a DOM element wrapper around their children

 ## Demos